saucelabs/sauce-school/README.md

 Download the [claat binary](https://github.com/googlecodelabs/tools/tree/master/claat#install) using the command `go get github.com/googlecodelabs/tools/claat`.
 When you installed GO on your computer, you should have a folder called go/bin and if you navigate to the folder after installing claat, you should see a claat folder as well..
  [_more detailed instructions can be found here_](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)

- > Make sure you have the Go environment variables set up so you can run your test.
+ > Make sure you have the Go environment variables set up so you can run your test. in either `.bash_profile` or `.zshrc`, add the following:

 ```
 ## not required if you’re only using Go modules